teor0/RedditNoBot/README.md

 # RedditNoBot
-A reddito bot for r/SakabuNoMaiku
+A reddit bot for r/SakabuNoMaiku